-Security works best when we treat it as an emergent property of a software system rather than bolting it on at the end.
-Medical device manufacturers and system developers are moving to establish a well-defined secure software development life cycle (SSDLC).
-A well-defined SSDLC uses proactive processes to identify security requirements, design defects, and code-level bugs.
-The key activity in the SSDLC is threat modeling.
-Threat modeling identifies system assets and methods (called threat vectors or attack vectors) in which attackers can potentially compromise.
-It also enables an organization to understand an application’s threat landscape, to identify security requirements and design defects, and to provide actionable guidance for security testing of the application.
-In most cases, companies that have established successful SSDLCs also measure and continually improve maturity of such programs.
+Security works best when it’s treated as an intrinsic property of a software system rather than bolting it on at the end.
+Medical device manufacturers and system developers should establish a well-defined secure software development life cycle (SSDLC) that includes proactive processes to identify security requirements, design defects, and code-level bugs. a key activity in the SSDLC, identifies system assets and methods (called threat vectors or attack vectors) that attackers could compromise.
+It also helps an organization understand an application’s threat landscape, identify security requirements and design defects, and get actionable guidance for security testing.
+In most cases, companies with a successful SSDLC also measure and continually improve maturity of such programs.

-The IT infrastructure is moving to the cloud at a rapid pace.
-Medical devices will follow suit.
+Many organizations—including medical device companies—are moving their IT infrastructures to the cloud.
 Companies like McKesson are creating cloud and infrastructure services that are changing the way medical systems are deployed.
-Therefore, it is critical to understand the security challenges associated with cloud services.
-To get an idea of these challenges, try answering the following questions:
+Therefore, it’s critical to understand the security ramifications of cloud services, such as:

-Although there is some evidence to suggest that cloud providers do a better job of protecting against data breaches and loss, healthcare companies need to understand that infrastructure can be transferred to cloud more easily than the risk itself.
-In case of a data breach, it is in most cases the healthcare companies that are liable and not the cloud providers.
+Although some evidence suggests that cloud providers do a better job of protecting against data breaches and loss, healthcare companies must understand that infrastructure can be transferred to the cloud more easily than the risk itself.
+In the case of a data breach, it’s usually the healthcare companies that are liable—not the cloud providers.

-No amount of security investment can guarantee that the medical system will avoid a breach.
-It is important to create proper logging and monitoring controls to detect any malicious attacks and their impact on the system as soon as they occur.
-Organizations are becoming sensitive to effective logging and monitoring controls.
+No amount of security investment can guarantee that medical systems will never be breached.
+Proper logging and monitoring controls can help detect any malicious attacks and their impact on the system as soon as they occur.

-The life cycle of medical devices tends to be a lot longer than those of handheld devices or smart phones.
-Some of the devices are deployed for many years if not many decades.
-In addition, these devices could be operating in an environment where patching devices for security bugs could be cost prohibitive or simply not possible.
-For these reasons, it is important to use a secure platform for building medical devices.
-As an example, a quick scan of the NVD shows that there are a lot more security vulnerabilities in an operating system such as Windows XP than in a secure operating systems such as the QNX.
+The life cycle of medical devices is often much longer than that of handheld devices like smart phones—some can be used for many years if not decades.
+In addition, some devices operate in an environment where patching for security bugs is cost-prohibitive or simply not possible.
+Using a secure platform to build medical devices is critical.
+The National Vulnerability Database shows many more security vulnerabilities in an operating system such as Windows 10 than in a secure operating systems such as the QNX.
 Using a secure operating system reduces the need for security-related patching.

-Although it is necessary to establish a secure SDLC, it is not enough from a security perspective.
-Maintaining security is a shared responsibility between patients, providers, and the device/system manufacturers.
-Medical device or system creators need to understand how their systems will be deployed and used.
-They must then provide necessary security guidance to their customers.
+Although establishing a SSDLC is necessary, it’s not enough.
+Maintaining security is a shared responsibility between patients, providers, and medical device/system manufacturers.
+Medical device and system creators must understand how their systems are deployed and used.
+They must also provide necessary security guidance to their customers.

-While popular TV shows depict attention-grabbing attacks on medical devices themselves, today’s medical device security stance needs to be examined in a larger context.
-This includes the level of connectivity to larger server-based systems and databases that are likely to be deployed in a cloud environment.
-Following best practices for medical device security will help your organization defend your devices and systems against hackers.
+The COVID-19 pandemic has highlighted the need to examine medical device security in a larger context, including the connections to larger, server-based systems and databases in a cloud environment.
+Following best practices for medical device security will help your organization protect your medical devices and systems against hackers.